-Apple pie cinnamon rolls have spiced filling and taste just like the fall dessert!
-Make them for a delicious weekend or holiday breakfast.
+Cinnamon Rolls with Apple Pie Filling are perfectly spiced and taste just like your favorite slice of pie — but oh-so-gooey!!
+Make apple pie cinnamon rolls for a delicious weekend or holiday breakfast.

-The secret to these homemade cinnamon rolls is the double topping that makes them ooey-gooey delicious!
+The secret to these homemade apple pie cinnamon rolls is the double topping that makes them ooey-gooey delicious!

 Then, add a drizzle of my No Fail Caramel Sauce over the top.
 It’s made with just 4 ingredients and is done in only 6 minutes!

 If you can’t wait for homemade dough to rise, try my Slow Cooker Cinnamon Roll Pull Apart Bread instead.